What's the adoption process?

 What's your policy on my rabbits health guarentee?

 We can guarentee that you're adopting a healthy bunny from our rabbitry.
-But, it is the new owners responsiblity to continue to educate themselves on caring for their new bunny.
-They are an exotic animal, and need proper nutrition.
-We strongly advise against ANY fruits & vegetables until bunny reaches 6-7 months old.
-Rabbits are a prey animal species, and can get scared by fast movements, loud noises, or even being over crowded by too many people.
+But, it is the new owners responsiblity to continue to educate themselves on caring for their new bunny and to learn about preventative health care.